IVR Benefits

 Deciding which metrics to monitor when tracking team performance can be complex.
 Leading reporting and analytical tools built into contact center technologies can give you a variety of metrics to choose from, but not all of them will be relevant to your business goals.

-Here are some of the most valuable metrics you can monitor and why they’re crucial to optimizing your contact center.
+Here are some of the most valuable metrics you can monitor and why they’re crucial to optimizing your contact center and improving call center agent performance.

-Average Handle Time (AHT) is the duration of an entire customer interaction, from the moment the call is initiated by a customer to its conclusion.
+Average Handle Time (AHT) is the duration of an entire customer interaction, from the moment the call is initiated by a customer to when it ends.
 This calculation considers hold times, number of transfers during an interaction, and work conducted after a call, such as taking notes, for a comprehensive view of the call’s lifecycle.

 The formula for calculating AHT is (Total talk time + total hold time + post-call work) / number of calls.